Wellbeing

 • Custom-fitted mouthguards made by dental professionals

-Sports Medicine Australia and the Australian Dental Association recommend custom-fitted mouthguards.
+Sports Medicine Australia recommend custom-fitted mouthguards.
 These mouthguards are more comfortable and provide sufficient and consistent thickness (4 mm) around the teeth.
-Remember, the cost of an injury to the mouth far exceeds the cost of a custom-fitted mouthguard.

 How to care for your mouthguard

 • Rinse mouthguards under water after each use and leave in a well-ventilated plastic box.
-If it becomes smelly, the mouthguard can be submerged in mouthwash or vinegar to disinfect the mouthguard.
+If it becomes smelly, the mouthguard can be submerged in vinegar to disinfect the mouthguard.
+Wash off the vinegar with water when you’re done.

 • Replace mouthguards that no longer fit or are damaged.
 New mouthguards are likely to be needed every year in growing children as the shape of their jaw is changing.

 • If a mouthguard is uncomfortable, talk to your dentist as adjustments are possible.
-Custom mouthguards have been shown to be comfortable and hence are more likely to be worn.
+Custom mouthguards have been shown to be more comfortable than over-the-counter mouthguards, making custom mouthguards more likely to be worn.

 Dental injury first aid

-If a dental injury does occur, take action immediately:
+If a dental injury does occur, act immediately:

-• If it cannot be replanted, transport it in milk or saliva or wrap it in clingwrap and see your dentist as soon as possible.
+If it cannot be replanted, transport it in milk and see your dentist as soon as possible.
+Coconut water and non-dairy milk alternatives are less ideal but are better than nothing.

 Get tooth savvy